 Most of all, know your precise reasons for investing and your investment time horizon.
 If your investment goal is to “make money,” you have a real problem.
 Do you want to make money?
 Print it!
 Doing anything with a goal to make money is gambling and speculating.

 Before you invest, you must study: zoom in on the details of the specific investment, then zoom out to look at the bigger picture.
 As you journey, review your investments, compare them with your goals and plans, and depending on the result, act–do nothing, sell, buy, or a combination–based on information gleaned from the review.

-Managing God’s Money essential tool kit is built on the solid foundation of God’s ownership of everything.
+Managing God’s Money essential tool kit is built on the solid base of God’s ownership of everything.
 Over the past 20 years we developed this managing God’s money essential tool kit to promote effective stewardship.
-These aids encourage and facilitate a debt free lifestyle, when practiced regularly.
+These managing God’s money essential tools encourage and facilitate a debt free lifestyle, when practiced regularly.

 The GAS Principle provides the solid, unchanging base.
-Three biblical truths, the GAS Principle acknowledges our need to depend on our Messiah Yeshua to provide for our needs.
-When we accept and live according to the GAS Principle, we see the reality of Apostle James’ teachings in James 4:13-16 —- only God knows the future; let Him lead and guide us there. (more…)
+Three biblical truths, the GAS Principle, acknowledges our need to depend on our Messiah Jesus to provide for our needs.
+We need to accept and live according to the GAS Principle.
+Then we will see the reality of Apostle James’ teachings in James 4:13-16.
+We won’t dwell on the future.
+We will accept that only God knows the future.
+Therefore, we will let Him lead and guide us there. (more…)